KingKowa/react-quiz-app/README.md

 Give a ⭐️ if you like this project!

-## Acknowledgments

-- Tis is our own project
-- No where else you can find it

 ## 📝 License

 This project is [MIT](./MIT.md) licensed

-## Project Structure

-quiz-app/
-├── public/
-├── src/
-│ ├── components/
-│ │ ├── QuizStart.jsx
-│ │ ├── QuestionCard.jsx
-│ │ └── ScoreSummary.jsx
-│ ├── api.js
-│ ├── App.jsx
-│ └── index.css
-├── tailwind.config.js
-├── package.json
-└── README.md

 ## Key Components

-QuizStart: Handles user input for selecting quiz options.
+- QuizStart: Handles user input for selecting quiz options.

-QuestionCard: Displays each quiz question and its options.
+- QuestionCard: Displays each quiz question and its options.

-ScoreSummary: Shows the user's score at the end of the quiz.
+- ScoreSummary: Shows the user's score at the end of the quiz.

-API Integration
+## API Integration

 The app fetches data from the Open Trivia Database API using Axios.
 The API provides various quiz questions based on selected categories and difficulty levels.

 ## Challenges Faced